Kirjakosmos/docx--epub/README.md

 Requires shell-environment, awk, zip and unzip.

+Supported properties in docx-file:
+* different styles, as long as they follow the naming convention outlined above, retain these properties:
+  * relative font-sizes
+  * justifications (left, right, centre)
+  * marginals before and after paragrahps
+  * left marginals
+  * cursive or bold by default
-So far only supports images in the text if they are of the png format.
+* images in the text, but for now only if they are of the png format
+* bold and cursive in text
+* author name, title and language of the document